Canggu vs. Seminyak: Where should I stay?

 If you are looking for pristine beaches, the ones you see on postcards, then Seminyak is the place you are looking for.
 Lively sandy beaches spread all the way from Seminyak to Kuta.
 Street merchants selling anything from a sarong to a cold Bintang, local surfers and world travelers form part of the beach scene.
 Beach bars with sun loungers and music complete the picture.
 The beach is the place to be in Seminyak from the early morning until the late afternoon when the live bands playing at the beach start to pop up.

 Beaches in Canggu are not pristine and do not have white sand but are equally nice and popular with world travelers.
 After Bukit, Canggu is closely competing for the second best area for surfers in Bali.
 Batu Bolong is the epicentre of Canggu’s daylife.
 Its many local beach warungs (local eateries) add up to the Canggu magic.
-To be fair to the place, there are some fancier beach bars such as Finns Beach Club and La Brisa that can seriously upscale a sun tanning session.
+To be fair to the place, there are also fancier beach bars such as Finns Beach Club, Atlas Beach Fest and La Brisa that can seriously upscale a sun tanning session.
 At sunset, travelers compete for the best sunset selfie, while the sound of live bands starts filling the air.
+(For more info on beach bars in Bali click here.)

 Canggu vs. Seminyak: Shopping